Basic Order Picking With Scanner

 Cases where discrete order picking can be ideal include:

-- When a warehouse has a small staff: If the number of pickers working in a warehouse is small, it often makes sense to use a basic or discrete order picking method.
+If the number of pickers working in a warehouse is small, it often makes sense to use a basic or discrete order picking method.
 The picking system allows a warehouse to track the accuracy of each staff member.
 It also allows a warehouse to assign each person a distinct order so multiple orders can be packed up and shipped at the same time.

 Is Discrete Order Picking Right for Your Company?